Analysis: Russell Wilson and Brandon Marshall shine, Germain Ifedi gets benched and more observations from Seahawks mock game

 SPECIAL TEAMS

 There were no live punts or returns.
-But in the early punting drills Michael Dickson was hard not to notice (it was likewise interesting seeing Shaquem Griffin working as an upback on punts, a potentially critical special teams role he is being considered for.
+But in the early punting drills Michael Dickson was hard not to notice (it was likewise interesting seeing Shaquem Griffin working as an upback on punts, a potentially critical special-teams role he is being considered for.
 Holdover Tanner McEvoy also got some work there).
 Punt returners included Tyler Lockett, Penny, Cyril Grayson and Reynolds.

-The field goal kickers have remained solid — Sebastian Janikowski was 3-3 and Jason Myers 2-2 on point after touchdowns.
+The field-goal kickers have remained solid — Sebastian Janikowski was 3 for 3 and Jason Myers 2 for 2 on point after touchdowns.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.